southfla79/EE-Mod-Setup/README.md

 2. Close any open games and game editors to avoid interference with the installation process
 3. Disable your antivirus (only while you are installing - don't forget to re-enable it after!)
 4. Disable User Account Control (if you don't do this, the automated installation can get stuck!)
-5. Execute "BWS-EE.vbs"
+5. Execute "Start BWS-EE Setup.vbs" Note: If you reuse the tool and you kept the previously downloaded mods stored, you can use "Update BWS-EE Setup.vbs" to renew instead of having to download the tool and valid mods once again.
-6. Select install language and game
+6. Select game to be modded.
 7. Enter the game path(s) of the base game(s) you want to mod
 8. Go to the mod selection and either import a pre-selection from the *compilations* folder OR make your own free choice of the mods you want (you can also take a compilation as a starting point and adjust it to your liking)
 9. Use the *Back* button to leave mod selection - at this point you may be shown conflicts or problems you have in your selection and you can resolve those with the help provided in the menus